niteesh6024/pricing_tool/README.md

 ## Assignment Outcomes

-- Implement secure, role-based authentication and authorization.
+- Implemented secure, role-based authentication and authorization.
 - Allow sellers/admins to manage products and categories.
 - Provide demand forecasting and price optimization features.
 - Integrate an AI summarizer for product analytics.